Permanent collection boxes in Oregon

 The U.S. Drug Enforcement Administration (DEA) holds a National Prescription Drug Take Back Day twice a year in April and October.
 These are usually held on the last Saturday of the month between the hours of 10 am and 2 pm.
 Sites are set up throughout communities nationwide so local residents can return their unwanted, unneeded, or expired prescription drugs for safe disposal.
 As each Take Back Day approaches, their website is continuously updated with new collection locations.

-During the 23rd National Take Back Day in October 2022, Oregon residents turned in 4,249 pounds (more than 2 tons) of unwanted or expired medications at 28 Take Back sites.
-Nationally, Americans turned in 324 tons of medications at 4,902 collection sites.
+During the 24th National Take Back Day in April 2023, Oregon residents turned in 4,897 pounds (almost 2.5 tons) of unwanted or expired medications at 20 Take Back sites.
+Nationally, Americans turned in 332 tons of medications at 4,955 collection sites.

 Federal Regulations Now Allow Pharmacies and Hospitals to Collect Unused Drugs